Taxation in California: Local sales taxes subject to voter approval under Proposition 218

 All local sales taxes are subject to voter approval under Proposition 218 ("Right to Vote on Taxes Act") which California voters approved in November 1996.
 Whether simple majority voter approval or two-thirds voter approval is required depends upon the type of sales tax levied and the type of local government imposing the sales tax.

 Unrestricted general sales taxes are subject to majority vote approval by local voters.
 General sales taxes can be spent by local politicians for any general governmental purpose, including public employee salaries and benefits.
 General sales tax spending decisions are made after the tax election by local politicians as part of the regular annual local government budget process.
-Some local governments may engage in general sales tax abuses in an effort to evade the two-thirds vote requirement applicable to special sales taxes.

 Special sales taxes dedicated for one or more specific purposes are subject to two-thirds voter approval by local voters.
 Any sales tax imposed by a local government other than a city or a county (e.g., a special district such as a local transportation agency) must be a special tax subject to two-thirds voter approval by local voters.

 Proposition 218 does not legally authorize any local government to levy a sales tax.
 The legal authority to levy a local sales tax must come from a state statute.
 A two-thirds vote of all members of the legislative body of the local government is usually required before a local sales tax measure may be presented to voters at an election.